opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

 .. highlight:: cpp

-Feature detectors in OpenCV have wrappers with common interface that enables to switch easily between different algorithms solving the same problem.
-All objects that implement keypoint detectors inherit
+Feature detectors in OpenCV have wrappers with a common interface that enables you to easily switch between different algorithms solving the same problem.
+All objects that implement keypoint detectors inherit the
-:func:`FeatureDetector` interface.
+:ref:`FeatureDetector` interface.

 .. index:: KeyPoint